Paleo on the Go

-However, the cost is a bit steep for frozen food—meals average $20, while a cake will set you back $50.
+However, the cost is a bit steep for frozen food—meals average $20 while a cake will set you back around $60.
 Sure, the dishes are all made with mostly organic ingredients, pasture-raised meats, and sustainably caught fish, but other paleo meal delivery services promise the same thing for a lower cost.
 We wanted to know if Paleo On The Go was worth the steep price tag, so we gave it a try.
 Read on for our conclusion.

 How It Works: Flexible

 Ordering meals through Paleo On The Go (POTG) is more like a regular online shopping experience than signing up for a service.
 There’s no subscription commitment.
-If you do want to subscribe, it’s managed through a third-party called Recharge and costs are reduced by 5 percent.
+If you do want to subscribe, costs are reduced by 5%.

-Generally, POTG seems geared toward single-serving a la carte orders (though there are a couple taco kits that feed two people).
+Generally, POTG seems geared toward single-serving à la carte orders.
 Just navigate the main dropdown menu to browse the full menu of options, the four available meal bundles, or just zero in on the baked goods.

 Each dish is accompanied by a simple thumbnail picture and a price—and it was definitely nice to know the cost upfront.
 When you click on a picture, you get a more detailed description of the dish, ingredients list, nutrition information, and even the heating instructions.
 If it sounds good, just add it to your cart.
-There’s a $99 order minimum, which is easy to hit when the meals average $20 each.
+There are plans for 8, 12, or 16 items.

 Part of that high cost is because the dishes are generously portioned and use responsibly sourced ingredients.
 They all adhere to both paleo and AIP diets and are made with organic vegetables whenever possible.
 The company follows the Environmental Working Group’s Dirty Dozen and Clean Fifteen guidelines when sourcing.
 Meats come from cows that eat nothing but grass their entire lives, and seafood is sustainable.

-The frozen meals are shipped out via FedEx most weekdays and arrive within two days.
+The frozen meals are shipped out via FedEx most weekdays and arrive within three days.
 Since the company is based in Florida, shipping to states in the eastern half of the country is far cheaper than the west because it can be sent ground versus two-day express.
 We had to pay $50 for our shipment to the West Coast.
-The company also encourages customers to pay an extra $3.95 for Route+ package protection, since it is not liable for replacing lost, stolen, or damaged shipments.
+The company also encourages customers to pay an extra $7.95 for Route package protection, since it is not liable for replacing lost, stolen, or damaged shipments.
 We took our chances and opted out.